 This History research group includes diverse scholars working on aspects of social and cultural history in America, Asia, Britain and Europe.

-Key areas addressed in strategic projects are the importance of ports as sites of unique socio-cultural exchange (Port Towns and Urban Cultures), and the representation of the supernatural in urban environments (Supernatural Cities).
-Another major research project evaluates railway worker accidents in Britain and Ireland (Railway Work, Life and Death).
+Key areas addressed are the importance of ports as sites of unique socio-cultural exchange and representation (Centre for Port Cities and Maritime Cultures) and railway worker accidents in Britain and Ireland (Railway Work, Life and Death).

 Other areas of focus in the research group include student activism and civil rights, gender history, and revolutionary political cultures.
 The group has strong links with external partners, including the D-Day Story, Mary Rose Museum, National Railway Museum, and Portsmouth Royal Dockyard Historical Trust, and collaborates with them to exchange knowledge.
 We hold regular research seminars and events to showcase our research as well as the work of invited speakers.